 Everything you need to know about the Twilight 5k

-Thousands of people are set to pound the streets of Ipswich next month for the Twilight 5k road race – which is hosting the national championships for the first time ever in 2019.
+Thousands of people are set to pound the streets of Ipswich this weekend for the Twilight 5k road races - which is hosting the national championships for the first time ever in 2019.

 Race director Carl Ashton said the bumper event helps to boost Ipswich's economy and put the town on the map.

 "It promises to be a fantastic, free to spectate event, bringing high quality athletics to Ipswich Waterfront," he said.

 "I really want to call out to local people to come out spectate and visit some of the many food and drink outlets on the Waterfront."

 A staple in Suffolk's running calendar for several years, the Twilight road races see hundreds of athletes lace up their running shoes ready for 5k and 10k challenges across Ipswich.

 The newly formatted Ipswich Twilight 5k race was brought in last year.

 The 2019 events are no different, and this year's 5k will be based at Ipswich Waterfront.

 There are a range of races taking place, including an elite 5km race which will host the national championships.